iiamabby/Today-I-Learned/daily diary/April-2023.md

 # April 19th 2023
+Today:
 - Paired with alex
 - Attempted Nvidia cuda implementation on windows AMD build with wsl
 - Researched tigerVNC and NoVNC, I think this is going to be the way
-- Created a gitlab for this project with advice from Zach
+- Created a gitlab space for this project with advice from Zach